Our verdict

 merrell-moab-3-lug-depth.JPG

-In addition to having toothy treads, the rubber compound on the Moab 3 is "relatively firm," as described by a reviewer.
-He also adds that because of that, the outsole "should have a pretty long lifespan."
+In addition to having toothy treads, we realized that the rubber compound on the Moab 3 is relatively firm.

 Checking outsole firmness with a durometer, we cannot say that it is among the hardest rubbers out there.
 But it is indeed very close to the average for hiking outsoles (only 1.4% softer).